Divorce and Family Law

 At Streathers, our family solicitors are all members of Resolution, a national organisation of family lawyers dedicated to non-confrontational separation.
 That means they will always encourage solutions that consider the needs of the whole family — and in particular the best interests of children.

-For practical assistance and high quality legal advice through a family law issue, please contact Alicia Cenizo or Jessica Palmer of Streathers Solicitors.
+For practical assistance and high quality legal advice through a family law issue, please contact Alicia Cenizo, Jessica Palmer, or Sarah Mortimer of Streathers Solicitors.